siamakn/temp-nomad-onboarding-workshop/docs/Module1/M1_3_NOMAD_datamodel.md

 Activities are actions that occur over time and depend on some entity.
 The `Activity` section is subclassed by `Process`, `Measurement`, `Analysis`, and `Experiment` sections.
 These subclasses are intended to cover all types of activities and should be used instead of inheriting directly from `Activity` base section.

-- **Process**: Represents a planned process that results in physical changes to a specified input material, such as sample preparationm or material transformation.
+- **Process**: Represents a planned process that results in physical changes to a specific material, such as sample preparation or material transformation.
 - **Measurement**: A planned process aimed at producing information about the material entity.
 - **Analysis**: Involves data processing and analysis, producing output data from input data.
 - **Experiment**: Groups activities together, useful for organizing multiple samples or processes under a single experimental framework.